keu/docs/astro/connect-gcp.md

 sidebar_label: "Connect to GCP"
 title: "Connect Astro to GCP"
 id: connect-gcp
-description: Connect your Astro data plane to the Google Cloud Platform (GCP).
+description: Connect your Astro data plane to GCP.
 ---

 Use the information provided here to learn how you can securely connect your Astro data plane to your existing Google Cloud Platform (GCP) instance.
 A connection to GCP allows Astro to access data stored on your GCP instance and is a necessary step to running pipelines in a production environment.